FireboltCasters/Data-Clumps-Dataset/README.md

 - Studying the impact of data-clumps on software quality
 - Developing and validating models for predicting data-clumps
 - Understanding the distribution and characteristics of data-clumps at various levels of software development

+## Contribution

+Feel free to analyse your repository and upload the results using our [Contribution Guide](https://github.com/FireboltCasters/Data-Clumps-Dataset/Doc/Contribution_Guide.md).

 ## Data Acquisition
 Our dataset is generated using the data-clumps detection tool available at [FireboltCasters/data-clumps](https://github.com/FireboltCasters/data-clumps).
 This tool is based on the award-winning research paper titled `Live Code Smell Detection of Data Clumps in an Integrated Development Environment`.
 This paper was honored with the Best Student Paper Award and can be accessed [here](https://www.scitepress.org/Link.aspx?doi=10.5220/0011727500003464).
 By leveraging this cutting-edge technology, we've ensured the highest level of accuracy and reliability in our data-clumps detection process.